7 ways to revamp your Wardrobe for Under a Tenner!

 Essential Clothing Company – who promises you will always save between 45% and 85%.
 Essential Clothing offers free shipping on any orders over £50 to the UK, any orders below this amount will incur a shipping charge of £4.25 for the entire order.

-According to research by Which? items are usually about 30% cheaper in an outlet village.
-Also some of the big brands only sell special clothing lines at outlets, so if you have a spare weekend get down to one near you.
+Also some of the big brands only sell special clothing lines at outlets, so if you have a spare weekend get down to one near you, when shops open again.

 There are now more than 50 outlets around the country.
-Go to their website to see a map of the 24 biggest outlets.
+Check out some of the most popular ones here.

 Find all the second-hand shops near you here – just click on your region and it will bring up a list of shops near you.
 Visit the Time Out website for the top 20 second-hand/thrift stores in London.

-Adding funky accessories to an old outfit can have such an impact:
+Adding cute and chic accessories to an old outfit can have such an impact and make you feel like you’re wearing a completely new outfit.

-Tights and socks: Go to Mytights.com which has a fashion hosiery section full of tights in every colour imaginable.
+Check out Tights Please which has a fashion hosiery section full of tights in every colour imaginable.
 There are funky printed tights, knee highs and much more.
-Also, try Tightsplease.co.uk for similar stock.

-Shoes: Office has a brilliant clearance section with footwear starting from an amazing £5!
+Office has a brilliant clearance section with footwear starting from a just £2.25!